-- (a) be planned at the Professional Degree Programme level to include a range of methods, at each level of study, appropriate to assess the progressive attainment of all competencies set out in the CCF and the process of professionalisation; - (b) include clearly defined marking criteria and the pass criteria must reflect safe and effective practice.
+- (a) be planned at the Professional Degree Programme level to include a range of methods, at each level of study, appropriate to assess the progressive attainment of all competencies set out in the CCF and the process of professionalisation and should include a formal assessment of the student at the end of year five by the tutor pharmacist; - (b) include clearly defined marking criteria and the pass criteria must reflect safe and effective practice.
 All assessments must take account of patient safety and any evidence of unsafe practice must result in failure.
 Condonation and compensation should not normally be applied and, if used, the graduate must still demonstrate all competencies as set out in the CCF; - (c) be framed by Institutional regulations for the Professional Degree Programme that are appropriate for an award that is both academic and professional in nature; - (d) provide clear guidance to students relating to assessment of stated professional and learning outcomes, with objective reporting on assessments; - (e) position knowledge, understanding and competence development in a pharmacy context.
-Notwithstanding the requirement to ensure a balance of pharmacist input across the programme, should there be no pharmacist within an area of academic expertise there must be robust mechanisms in place to ensure that assessment in modules/course units in that area takes place in a pharmacy context; - (f) emphasise the contribution of the pharmacist in the healthcare team and where appropriate, during the Professional Degree Programme, the student is assessed alongside and together with students of other related health professions; - (g) demonstrate a holistic approach and include, for example, mechanisms which measure cognitive learning, mastery of essential practice skills, ability to communicate effectively, teamworking, numeracy and use of data in problem-solving; - (h) develop students as self-directed learners underpinned, where possible, by participation in peer review and assessment; - (i) include a formal examination of pharmacy law towards the end of the Professional Degree Programme; - (j) address pharmaceutical calculations in all years of the Professional Degree Programme; - (k) include a final formal summative objective structured clinical examination in year five that seeks to assess in an integrated manner the performance of students based on the curriculum delivered over the five years of the Professional Degree Programme. - 6.2 The Assessment Strategy must be supported by a robust and transparent appeals process that is fully documented and communicated to students.
+Notwithstanding the requirement to ensure a balance of pharmacist input across the programme, should there be no pharmacist within an area of academic expertise there must be robust mechanisms in place to ensure that assessment in modules/course units in that area takes place in a pharmacy context; - (f) emphasise the contribution of the pharmacist in the healthcare team and the pharmacist in the pharmaceutical industry and where appropriate, during the Professional Degree Programme, the student is assessed alongside and together with students of other related health professions; - (g) demonstrate a holistic approach and include, for example, mechanisms which measure cognitive learning, mastery of essential practice skills, ability to communicate effectively, team-working, numeracy and use of data in problem-solving; - (h) develop students as self-directed learners underpinned, where possible, by participation in peer review and assessment; - (i) include a formal examination of pharmacy law towards the end of the Professional Degree Programme; - (j) address pharmaceutical calculations in all years of the Professional Degree Programme; - (k) include a final formal summative objective structured clinical examination as part of the statutory professional examination at the end of year five that seeks to assess in an integrated manner the performance of students based on the curriculum delivered over the five years of the Professional Degree Programme.

-6.3 There must be rigorous processes for review, monitoring and evaluation of all elements of the assessment strategy that identify and take account of inconsistencies and so ensure fairness and reliability.
+- 6.2 The Assessment Strategy must be supported by a robust and transparent appeals process that is fully documented and communicated to students. - 6.3 There must be rigorous processes for review, monitoring and evaluation of all elements of the assessment strategy that identify and take account of inconsistencies and so ensure fairness and reliability.
+Such processes should incorporate external scrutiny of student assessments.